ifallious/SkyblockRat/README.md

 # SkyblockRat
 ## Hi heres the code to my rat
 ## SCROLL THROUGH THE ENTIRE GITHUB REPO IF U WANT TO KNOW HOW TO COMPILE.
+# OBFUSCATE IT U STUPID DUMBY https://github.com/skidfuscatordev/skidfuscator-java-obfuscator/
+## To use this obfuscator.
+Download it, open command prompt.
+Type "java -jar [drag skidfus into cmd] obfuscate [drag in rat]" then press enter. optional: if you put in your own code put a space at the end and type "-fuckit"
 ### If you have any problems dm me on discord "i love rat#9200"
 ## This is purely for educational purposes
 #### join my discord! https://discord.gg/bbK6ndHqN6